HarshVaragiya/Chat-Application/README.md

 # Chat-Application
-A Simple Chat Application Using Python
+A Chat Application Using Python With AES Encryption

+requires pyaes Module to run.

 Server side : python3 Server.py